 - How accessible is the setting/school/college environment?

 Badger Pre-School aim to: • Provide an enriched environment that supports the needs of the children and their families. • Promote equality and diversity.
-We have a fully inclusive policy. • Talk with parents/carers, specialist teacher advisors and our local children’s centre for advice on the support we can give to both child and parent before they attend.
-We then continue to communicate and gain support from these agencies and signpost the family to our local children’s centre for any further support.
-English as a second language is catered for by the ‘Ethnic Minorities and Travellers Achievement Service’ (EMTAS) http://www.hants.gov.uk/education/ema/htm who help with translation of information for parents.
+We have a fully inclusive policy. • Talk with parents/carers, local authority for advice on the support we can give to both child and parent before they attend.
+We then continue to communicate and gain support from these agencies and signpost the family to our local support hubs for any further support.
+English as an additional language is catered for by the ‘Ethnic Minorities and Travellers Achievement Service’ (EMTAS) http://www.hants.gov.uk/education/ema/htm who help with translation of information for parents.
 We provide books, posters and culturally appropriate items whenever possible.
 During parent meetings etc. we offer to record their comments etc. for them.
 We clarify information regularly. • Provide a free-flow environment in which equipment and furniture is accessible and adjustable for all children. • Provide premises on ground floor with moveable ramps for wheel chair access. • We loan or buy equipment/resources to support children’s individual needs.
-Toilets have recently been modernised with an accessible toilet and nappy changing area. • Provide lots of photo’s to give clues to aid independence. • Apply for any available funding to support the setting and the child to enhance the child’s development.
+Our Toilets are accessible for toileting and have a nappy changing area. • Provide lots of photo’s to give clues to aid independence. • Apply for any available funding to support the setting and the child to enhance the child’s development.

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?